TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 8/Revelation 8.2.md

 ---

-And I saw the seven angels that stand before God; and there were given unto them seven trumpets.
+I saw the seven angels who stand before God, and seven trumpets were given to them.